askui/askui-dev-docs/docs/docs/general/03-Element Selection/recommended-practices.md

 await aui.click().button().withText('4').exec();
 ```

-But when you change the screen resolution a little bit then the `4` is not recognized any more:
+But when you change the screen resolution, the `4` may not be recognized anymore:

 ![](images/recommended-practices/recommended-practices-button-with-4-undetected.png)

 You can do three things about this:

-1. Make the element-description more stable, for example with a [relational selector](../../api/04-Relations/above.md):
+1. Make the element-description more stable, for example, with a [relation](../../api/04-Relations/above.md):

 ```typescript
 // Make element-description more stable